An illustration of a crosscut of soil layers

 Soil carbon represents one-quarter of the potential of natural climate solutions—it’s 9 percent of the mitigation potential of forests, 72 percent for wetlands and 47 percent for agriculture and grasslands.
 What’s more, holding carbon underground in soil prevents further carbon emissions, removes carbon dioxide from the atmosphere and supplies ecosystem services to farmers.

-Early morning aerial photograph of the landscape, forest and farm fields along the Snake River just to the northwest of Mora, Minnesota.
+Early morning view of the forest and farm fields along the Snake River just to the northwest of Mora, Minnesota.

 Visit Soils Revealed